nealcaren/CrisisOpportunity/markdown/race_traits.md

-### 2. The Mulatto is Morally Inferior to the Blacks
+### 2. The Mulatto is Morally Inferior to the Blacks.

 This alleged inferiority is attributable to the fact as well as to the manner of generation.
 Strangely enough Mr. Hoffman does not employ the